richard-shan/fabRepo/docs/lessons/week7/cutting.md

 Now that my file is ready, it's time to cut the board.
 After setting the board on the Shopbot's bed, I had to setup the software and machine.

+## Safety Procedures

+The CNC machine is one of, if not the single, most dangerous machine I will use during Fab Academy.
+It spins at a very high RPM speed and can easily harm a person if they are standing too close or if it catches someone's clothes or hair.
+Additionally, the damages the machine can cause are not self-contained and can be over the entire room.
+At the Charlotte Latin Fab Lab, we have a few safety procedures in place to prevent accidents:

+ - All users of the machine must always have a partner in the room with them
+ - You must roll up sleeves and tie up hair
+ - Everyone must wear safety goggles in the CNC workshop room
+ - There is a yellow warning boundary taped on the floor delineating danger zones while the Shopbot is running

 ## Turning on the Machine

 1. Turn on the computer.